Trip to the past: Europe’s must-see historical sites

 Verona Arena, Verona, Italy

 One of the best-preserved amphitheatres in the world, the Verona Arena has quite a history.
 It was built in the 1st century AD for Roman celebrations, public games and gladiator battles, and has now hosted everything from jousts to pop concerts.
 Since 1913, it’s been the setting for the annual Opera Festival – the elliptical shape makes for perfect acoustics.
 And the sight of the 15,000-strong audience holding candles in the air as the music starts is one you’ll never forget.
-You can visit Verona from lots of our resorts around Lake Garda, and even book the opera as part of an excursion.
+You can visit Verona from lots of our resorts around Lake Garda, and even book the opera as part of a TUI experience.

 Neuschwanstein Castle, Füssen, Germany